MicrosoftDocs/sql-docs/docs/azure-data-studio/tutorial-create-dashboard-extension.md

 There are 3 key contribution points for extensions to add functionality to the dashboard:

-- Graphs that run against your SQL Server
+- Widgets: Graphs that run against your SQL Server (see green in image below).
-- Homepage Actions</span>: Action buttons at the top of the connection toolbar
+- Homepage Actions: Action buttons at the top of the connection toolbar (see red in image below).
-- Full Dashboard Tab</span>: A separate tab in the dashboard for your extension.
-Can be added to either a server or database dashboard.
+- Full Dashboard Tab: A separate tab in the dashboard for your extension (see purple in image below).
+    - Can be added to either a server or database dashboard.
 Customizable with widgets, a toolbar, and a navigation section.

 ![contribution points](./media/tutorial-create-dashboard-extension/dashboard_contrib_points.png)